7Wanderer/Synth-Project-Game/Content/Assets/World/README.md

 TODO:

-Remake the test levels background, parallaxes and make more (and better!!!) tiles.
-At the very least, I need to design them and let Aaron draw them for real.
+Test level background (Very basic city, with decrepid buildings and walls being the parallax) and floor tiles.

+Flint's apartment and floor tiles.

+A chair.